-“My apologies for not greeting you and sect leader Jiang when you arrived, young master,” said Meng Yao.
+“My apologies for not greeting you and sect leader Jiang when you arrived, young master Wei,” said Meng Yao.
 “I’m afraid my help was needed elsewhere, and then I wished to wait for er-ge and Wangji to arrive.”

 He said nothing of the fact that Wei Wuxian and Jiang Cheng were asked to climb the mountain by foot.
 Perhaps he did not know, Wei Wuxian thought blithely.
-He had heard that Meng Yao was an illegitimate child of Jin Guangshan’s; perhaps he was not privy to the man’s moods and decisions like his half-brother Jin Zixuan must be.
+He had heard that Meng Yao was an illegitimate child of Jin Guangshan’s; he must not be privy to the man’s moods and decisions like his half-brother Jin Zixuan was.

 “Jiang Cheng was greeted by your brother,” Wei Wuxian replied at last.
 “So no harm done, Meng Yao.”